PiotrGrabysz/PitchGeometry/README.md

 # ReSpo.Vision Recruitment Task - Pitch Geometry

+Currently working at a teacher forcing strategy to the loss function.

 ## Installation

 My solution should be run in a docker container.
 To build the Docker image, run in the terminal: